 If you believe that you received an incorrect grade, you must first discuss this issue with the course instructor.
-If agreement cannot be reached, please follow the steps listed per university policy.
-If you decide to file a grade appeal, you must do this by week number 4 of the semester immediately following when you received the grade.
+If agreement cannot be reached, you would submit a formal request to the Department Chair.
+If you decide to file a grade appeal, you must do this by the fourth week of the semester immediately following when you received the grade.
 Refer to the College of Health and Social Science website for Grade Appeal process information.